akshaydeo/blog/_posts/2014-11-10-writing-android-app-with-kotlin.md

 **Some analysis of APK**

-  * The very very important thing to look at is, <span style="text-decoration: underline;">the number of classes inside your APK</span>.
-Don&#8217;t worry, its gonna be huge that the APK you will create with same functionality using JAVA. <span style="text-decoration: underline;">For example the application that I have created contains <strong>3561</strong> classes</span>.
-(I am planning to write the same app using Java and compare the results with Kotlin app). <span style="text-decoration: underline;">So running proguard during the debug builds is very essential in this case</span>.
+  * The very important thing to look at is, <span style="text-decoration: underline;">the number of classes inside your APK</span>.
+Compared to Java based app, its gonna be huge. <span style="text-decoration: underline;">For example the application that I have created contains <strong>3561</strong> classes</span>.<span style="text-decoration: underline;">Running proguard to strip out the unused classes is a must before creting a release build</span>.
-  * Also I faced gradle crashing problem because of the default VM params.
-So you will have to change them using preferences.
-I changed them to {% highlight groovy %}-XX:MaxPermSize=1024m -XX:MaxHeapSize=256m -Xmx256m
+  * Huge memory requirements during the builds.
+So you will have to change the VM preferences before using Kotlin as your Android development laguage.
+Mine were: {% highlight groovy %}-XX:MaxPermSize=1024m -XX:MaxHeapSize=256m -Xmx256m
 {% endhighlight %}

 **Important Links for Kotlin**